revathy1994/ToDo-application/README.md

 The user will receive notification of their tasks lists to be completed on the current date.

 2. Filter -
-The user can filter their tasks in 3 types:
+The user can filter their tasks into 3:
     All - All the ongoing and the completed tasks will list under 'All', Completed - The completed task till date will list under 'Completed', Ongoing - The current ongoing task or the the tasks to be completed will lists under 'Ongoing'